Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 Texas

-In the wake of a disastrous collapse of their old Workers' Comp system a decade ago, Texas instituted a number of significant reforms to their system and made it one of the more iconoclastic WC systems in the US.
+In the wake of a disastrous collapse of their old Workers' Comp system more than aa decade ago, Texas instituted a number of significant reforms to their system and made it one of the more iconoclastic WC systems in the US.

 Among other unusual features, Texas allows employers to "go bare"--that is, to have no Workers' Compensation insurance or self-insurance.
 Texas also allows employers to negotiate lower experience modification factors with their insurers (if the insurers are willing to accommodate them).
-Texas is not an NCCI state, but maintains its own independent rating bureau, run by the Department of Insurance.
-Regulation is provided by
+Texas was not historically been an NCCI state, but that has changed in mid-2014.
+Texas has now adopted NCCI manuals and rules regarding classifications, premium computation, and experience rating.

 Department of Insurance